itayG98/itayG98/README.md

 ## Who am I?
-My name is Itay and i'm a Student at Sela college of Software developing in a released IDF combat fighters course . 🧑🏾‍🏫📖 Currently learning development methodologies in C# ,  and .NET framework
+My name is Itay and i'm a Student at Sela college of Software developing in a released IDF combat fighters course . 🧑🏾‍🏫📖 Currently learning development methodologies and software architecture in C# ,  and .NET framework
 ### Familiar with :
 - C#
 - .NET framework